 Key Takeaways

-- Origins Explained: Mouth taping began as a breathing technique used in practices like the Buteyko Method and has since evolved into a trendy sleep hack.
+- Mouth taping originated from breathing focused practices like the Buteyko Method and has gained attention as a modern sleep trend.

-Mouth taping is a practice where individuals tape their mouths shut before sleeping to encourage nasal breathing.
+Mouth taping forces nasal breathing — your built-in filter — which can reduce snoring and improve airflow.
+But it isn’t a universal fix and isn’t backed by big clinical studies.
 This trend has gained popularity as a potential solution for various issues, including snoring, bad breath, and even sleep apnea.

 The idea behind mouth taping is that by keeping the mouth closed, individuals are forced to breathe through their noses, which can lead to several purported health benefits.